Download the full outcome

 The Foreign and Commonwealth Office (FCO) launched a 5-week consultation from 21 March to 22 April 2016 on the FCO’s travel advice service.
-This document gives an overview of the consultation process and a summary of the responses received.
+The consultation response gives an overview of the consultation process and a summary of the responses received.
 It highlights the key themes and explains how the FCO will use the feedback.
-We will be updating the way in which we describe the terrorism threat overseas and making improvements to the layout of the travel advice online.

 The Foreign and Commonwealth Office has launched a public consultation on the UK’s Foreign Travel Advice service.